jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 This is the classic risk profile of anything that produces outsized returns.
 If your ideas suck, you lose worse than going along with the flow.
 If you win, you win big.
 This is what makes a best selling author or successful entrepreneur.

-<h4>Filtration & Framing</h4> — Picking ideas and framing them
+#### Filtration & Framing — Picking ideas and framing them

 The world is a large place and people are busy, so we have traditionally outsourced gatekeeping to others.
 We rely on others to tell us which ideas we should focus on.
 E.g. in an election, which ideas each candidate has that are important, or which ideas our investment advisor has deemed worthy of our attention.

 Because a person and the public can only absorb ideas they are made aware of, this is where scalable power lies.
 That’s why journalists operate almost exclusively at this layer.
 In industry parlance this is known as story selection.

 The democratization of publishing has removed the need for gatekeepers, but this layer is tightly coupled with the next layer — distribution.
-If John tells Suzy about 3 vacation ideas and Suzy begins deciding which of the 3 she prefers, John effectively filtered all of his vacation ideas into those 3 and then distributed them to Suzy.
+If John tells Suzy about 3 vacation ideas and Suzy begins deciding which of the 3 she prefers, John effectively filtered all of *his* vacation ideas into those 3 and then distributed them to Suzy.

 Apply that principle to ideas with broader implications.
 The President’s Chief of Staff filters the President’s daily briefing to include ideas about X country over Y country.
-If the President isn’t even aware of the issues facing Y country, how can he consider taking action?
+If the President *isn’t even aware* of the issues facing Y country, how can he consider taking action?

 Filtration is powerful because it allows the person doing the filtering to set the boundaries of debate.
 You can’t go to Mexico if you don’t know Mexico.

 In poker this is known as game selection — picking the right game before you sit down is the most important variable in predicting outcomes.
 Not the cards, not how you play them — game selection.

-Framing is coupled with filtration because within the action of filtering ideas, we naturally frame them according to our existing ideas.
+*Framing* is coupled with filtration because within the action of filtering ideas, we naturally frame them according to our existing ideas.

 Framing is about anchoring the debate in favorable parlance.
 Grabbing the high ground and establishing terms used to describe the ideas at hand in ways that benefit said ideas.
 Is the Taxi Medallion system a moral crisis or is the 1099 system?
 If debate is based on a favorable presupposition, there is no debate.